aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 You'll also find your FSx for Lustre volume mounted at `/fsx`.

-### 3.5 Patching your Cluster
+### 3.5 Patching your HyperPod cluster

-You can run `update-cluster-software` to update existing clusters with software and security patches provided by the SageMaker HyperPod service.
-More details can be found at [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-hyperpod-operate.html#sagemaker-hyperpod-operate-cli-command-update-cluster-software).
+Run `update-cluster-software` to update existing HyperPod clusters with software and security patches provided by the SageMaker HyperPod service.
+For more details, see [Update the SageMaker HyperPod platform software of a cluster](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-hyperpod-operate.html#sagemaker-hyperpod-operate-cli-command-update-cluster-software) in the *Amazon SageMaker Developer Guide*.

 ```
 aws sagemaker update-cluster-software --cluster-name ml-cluster --region us-west-2
 ```

-Note that this API will replace the instances' root volume and clean up data in it.
+Note that this API replaces the instance root volume and cleans up data in it.
 You should back up your work before running it.
-We've included a script `patching-backup.sh` that can backup/restore the data via S3 bucket.
+We've included a script `patching-backup.sh` that can backup and restore the data via Amazon S3.
 ```
-# to backup data to a S3 bucket, used before patching
+# to backup data to an S3 bucket before patching
-sudo bash backup.sh --create <s3-buckup-bucket-path>
+sudo bash patching-backup.sh --create <s3-buckup-bucket-path>
-# to restore data from a S3 bucket, used after patching
+# to restore data from an S3 bucket after patching
-sudo bash backup.sh --restore <s3-buckup-bucket-path>
+sudo bash patching-backup.sh --restore <s3-buckup-bucket-path>
 ```

-### 3.6 Deleting your Cluster
+### 3.6 Deleting your HyperPod cluster

-When you're done with your cluster, you can delete it down with
+When you're done with your HyperPod cluster, you can delete it down with

 ```
 aws sagemaker delete-cluster --cluster-name ml-cluster --region us-west-2